OneideLuizSchneider/RiceFramework/README.md

 # RiceFramework

 The RiceFramework aims to help those who develop something for MongoDB with Delphi.
 It has been tested with versions XE5, XE6, XE7 and Berlin 10.1.
-Where as driver was used TMongoWire.
+Where as driver was used TMongoWire(https://github.com/stijnsanders/TMongoWire).

 Examples: